-When drain flies become adults, they have a length of only 1/5 to 1/6 inch with a long antenna.
-Drain flies have long, gray hairs covering their tiny bodies, giving them the appearance of fuzzy moths.
-As you watch them fly, you will notice drain flies have a navigation problem, making uncontrolled flights that cover just a few feet.
-When drain flies sit, they hold their wings above their bodies like a roof.
+When drain flies become adults, they have a length of only 1/5 to 1/6 inch with long furry seeming antenna.
+Drain flies have long, gray hairs covering their bodies, giving them a fuzzy moth-like appearance.
+They fly in a pretty disoriented way, and often sit with their wings above their bodies like a sort of covering.

 The slimy, gelatinous drain and sewer walls contain from 30 to 200 drain fly eggs, which hatch at room temperature within 32 to 48 hours.
 As the larvae feeds, they mature in 9 to 15 days.
-Drain flies start out as oblong eggs, pale, elongated larvae with a suction cup under their bodies, pupae, and then adults.
-The complete life cycle of a drain fly takes one to three weeks.
+Drain flies start out as oblong eggs, pale, elongated larvae with a suction cup under their bodies.
+Afterwards they grow into pupae, and then into adults.
 Adult drain flies live for two to three weeks.

-Besides your sink and bathtub drains, you will find drain flies breeding in other places where moisture exists.
-For example, drain flies love breeding indoors in your sewer, dirty garbage cans, wet mops and even the wet lint under your washing machine.
-These flies also breed in any standing water outdoors, in moist composts, your birdbaths and your air conditioner.
-Drain flies enter your home through the drainpipes of bathtubs and sinks and through your window screens.
-Drain fly larvae eat bacteria from the walls of drainpipes and sewers, which has gelatinous material covering them.
-Adult flies enjoy consuming sugars in liquids, flower nectar and fruit juices.
+Besides your sink and bathtub drains, drain flies can breed anywhere they find moisture.
+They can be found in sewers, dirty garbage cans, wet mops and even the wet lint under your washing machine.
+These flies also breed in any standing water outdoors, in moist composts, your birdbaths and even in your air conditioner.

 Prevention and Control

 If you see a drain fly infestation in your home, look for any stagnant water which is usually their breeding site.
 Double check areas where even a small amount of water could pool up, like trays under houseplants that catch extra water.